aaltogamers/AG_web/src/content/events/ag-league-of-legends-worlds-finals-watch-party-2023.md

   Join us LIVE to cheer on your favourite team, eat some FREE snacks, and hang out with fellow finals enjoyers.
 ---

-### WHY?
-Come Cheer on your favourite team, eat some FREE snacks and hang out with fellow finals enjoyers!

 ### SIGN-UP?
 No sign-up!